 Six Nations Campus - The Bears Den is located on the upper level, across from the Indigenous Knowledge Centre.
-Kitchen area off of the Grand River Room is available to students.
+The kitchen area off the Grand River Room is also available to students.

 Brantford Campus - The student lounge is located across from the reception area, room number A101.